NarimanNiknejad/TreePheno/README.md

 ## Citation
-Researchers can use this dataset to develop and evaluate their tree phenotying analysis systems.
+Researchers can use this dataset to develop and evaluate their tree phenotyping analysis.
 When using this dataset, please cite the following paper:

 @article{niknejad2023phenotyping,
   title={Phenotyping of architecture traits of loblolly pine trees using stereo machine vision and deep learning: Stem diameter, branch angle, and branch diameter},